tpm-rs/governance/org-docs/CHARTER.md

-Any names, trademarks, service marks, logos, mascots, or similar indicators of goodwill (the "Sponsor Marks") associated with any entity Sponsoring the Organization, any Steering Committee member, and/or any other contributor to any project under the Organization's charter remain the property of such Sponsoring entity.
+Any names, trademarks, service marks, logos, mascots, or similar indicators of goodwill (the "Sponsor Marks") associated with any entity Sponsoring the Organization, any Steering Committee member, and/or any other contributor to any Repo under the Organization's charter remain the property of such Sponsoring entity.
 No contributor or member of the Organization may use Sponsor Marks without explicit, separate permission from such entity.
 The only exception to this rule is using the name of the sponsoring entity in the